-Trump says he respects 'killer' Putin, says U.S. also not so innocent | The Japan Times
+Trump under fire for saying he respects Putin | The Japan Times

 The new president has advocated working with Russia to combat the Islamic State group in Syria.

+“If Russia helps us in the fight against ISIS, which is a major fight, and Islamic terrorism all around the world, major fight.
+That’s a good thing,” Trump told Fox.

-Moscow has deployed aircraft, naval assets and troops to Syria, but has so far trained its fire on rebels with the aim of propping up Bashar Assad’s regime.
+Moscow has deployed aircraft, naval assets and troops to Syria, but has so far trained its fire on rebels with the aim of propping up President Bashar Assad’s regime.

-In December, U.S. intelligence agencies went public with their view that Russia conducted a hack-and-release campaign aimed at swinging the election in Trump’s favor.
+In December, U.S. intelligence agencies went public with their view that Russia conducted a hack-and-release campaign aimed at swinging the U.S. election in Trump’s favor.

 Trump’s repeated criticism of NATO — a common target for Putin — has only fueled suspicions that Trump is ready to side with Moscow over allies in Europe.